Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Comparison of the overtones with the observed QPOs

 In Fig. \ref{fig:sigma-1st}, we show the suitable value of $\varsigma$ for identifying the 836 Hz QPO as the 1st overtone of crustal torsional oscillations for some typical neutron star models.
 More specifically, the shaded region corresponds to neutron star models for $\varsigma = 85.3 - 135.1$ MeV, corresponding to $K_0=240\pm 20$ MeV and $L=60\pm 20$ MeV.
 In addition, we draw the dashed lines at $\varsigma =104.9$ and $\varsigma = 128.4$ MeV, defining the estimated range for the tighter range $L_{\rm QPO}=58-73$ MeV.
 The latter bounds have been set once the magnetar QPOs in SGR 1806-20 and 1900+14 were identified as crustal torsional oscillations \citep{SIO2018}.
 In this figure, it is noticeable that the suitable value of $\varsigma$, for identifying the 836 Hz QPO as the 1st overtone, increases with $M$, for fixed neutron star radius, and that some characteristic neutron star models, e.g., with masses $M=1.4M_\odot$, $1.6M_\odot$, $1.8M_\odot$ and $R=10$ km, do not fit with the observational data.

 The next step is to associate all four QPO frequencies observed in GRB 200415A with overtones of the crustal torsional oscillations.
 In fact, we find that it is feasible to identify all four observed QPOs as the 1st, 2nd, 4th, and 10th overtones for neutron stars models with certain values of mass and radius.
 In Fig. \ref{fig:4QPOs-M16R12}, we show the suggested identification for one of the three neutron star models considered earlier i.e., the one with $M=1.6M_\odot$ and $R=12$ km.
 In this figure, the correspondence for $\varsigma = 121.7$ MeV for the aforementioned neutron star model is apparent.
 Since the overtones vary as they depend on the neutron star mass and radius, the suitable value of $\varsigma$ for identifying the observed QPO frequencies varies accordingly.
+In principle, one could identify all observed QPOs with other combinations of the overtones, but it would not be consistent with the saturation parameters constrained via experiments (see Appendix \ref{sec:appendix_2} for details).

 In Fig. \ref{fig:sigma-4QPOs}, we show (by colored marks) the extracted values of $\varsigma$ for a wider range of neutron star models.
 In all of them, we identified the observed QPO frequencies as the 1st, 2nd, 4th, and 10th overtones.
 As in Fig.~\ref{fig:sigma-1st}, in this figure we draw the fiducial range of $\varsigma$ (shaded region) and the range for $\varsigma_{\rm QPO}$ (dashed lines) as constrained by QPO observations.
 We note that for the stellar models, {which are not considered in Fig.~\ref{fig:sigma-4QPOs}}, e.g., for a neutron star model with $M=1.8M_\odot$ and 10 km, the QPO frequencies cannot be identified with the same set of overtones.